14 Top-Rated Beaches in Bermuda

 We may earn a commission from affiliate links ()

 Sink your toes into the velvety pink sands of Bermuda's world-famous beaches, known for their azure waters and dramatic rock formations.
-This island in the middle of the North Atlantic is just a short plane ride away from major eastern U.S. cities, and enjoys a year-round subtropical climate.
-Whether you are arriving on a cruise ship or by flight, the pastel-colored houses and gorgeous coastal scenery of this British overseas territory will immediately put you in a cheerful vacation mood.
+This island in the middle of the North Atlantic is just a short plane ride away from major eastern U.S. cities, making it the perfect destination for a sunny beach vacation.

 Find your own slice of paradise with our list of the best beaches in Bermuda.